Activities People Do When They Hang Around Each Other

 Taking part in a hobby

-This is getting away from the informal 'hanging out' or 'inviting people out' theme of the article a little, but friends often take part in a hobby together (e.g., hiking, gaming, bird watching, photography, etc.)
+This is getting away from the informal 'hanging out' or 'inviting people out' theme of the article a little, but friends often take part in a hobby together (e.g., hiking, gaming, playing a game of D&D, photography, etc.)

 Meeting with your club or group